Yabanahano/Borntodev-DevLab/README.md

 ### Why code intents is very suck?
-Bc i don't use web scap but i copy code from the website that why intents is very suck
+Bc i don't use web scap but i copy code from the website to vscodium that why intents is very suck